Forceflow/cuda_voxelizer/README.md

 Experimental CUDA voxelizer, to convert polygon meshes to annotated voxel grids.
  * Outputs data to [.binvox file format](http://www.patrickmin.com/binvox/binvox.html) (default) or a morton-ordered grid.
 More output formats (magicavoxel, minecraft schematic) are in development.
  * Requires a CUDA-compatible video card.
 Compute Capability 2.0 or higher (Nvidia Fermi or better).
- * Current project targets CUDA 9.2
+ * Current project targets CUDA 10.0

 ## Usage
 Program options:
  * `-f <path to model file>`: **(required)** A path to a polygon model file.
 Supported input formats: .ply, .off, .obj, .3DS, .SM and RAY.
  * `-s <voxel grid length>`: A power of 2, for the length of the cubical voxel grid.
 Default: 256, resulting in a 256 x 256 x 256 voxelization grid.
 Cuda_voxelizer will automatically select the tightest bounding box around the model.
  * `-o <output format>`:, The output format for voxelized models, currently *binvox* or *morton*.
 Default: *binvox*.
 The *morton* format is a tightly packed, morton-order representation.
+  * `-m : Use Managed CUDA Memory (the Unified memory path introduced in CUDA 8.0).
+Currently not default, because of [this bug](https://devtalk.nvidia.com/default/topic/1031803/cuda-programming-and-performance/using-unified-memory-causes-system-crash/) in recent CUDA versions.

 For example: `cuda_voxelizer -f bunny.ply -s 256` generates you a 256 x 256 x 256 bunny voxel model which will be stored in `bunny_256.binvox`.
 You can visualize this file using [viewvox](http://www.patrickmin.com/viewvox/).